ThyChristiansen/gallery/README.md

 * Create a database table
     - I use Postico to create my database table.

-* Add an new component to user can add new pictures
+* Add a new component to the user can add new pictures
-    - To to this, I create an new component name GalleryForm.js to create a form for the user can input new picture.
+    - To do this, I create a new component name GalleryForm.js to create a form for the user can input the new picture.
-        - In the form I have an input field and an button.
+        - In the form, I have an input field and a button.
     -After setup the form.
-In the `App.js` file, I create functions take data from the input feild send it to server and from server send it to database.
+In the `App.js` file, I create functions take data from the input field send it to the server and from server send it to the database.
-    - I create a `pool.js` file to setup conecting server with my database.
+    - I create a `pool.js` file to setup connecting server with my database.
 Then I create GET, POST, PUT route in `gallery.router.js` to get data, send data, and update data between database and server.

 * Ability to delete a gallery item
-    - First, I create delete button for each of the picture in `galleryItem.js`
+    - First, I create a delete button for each of the pictures in `galleryItem.js`
-    -  Then I also have to setup DELETE route in `gallery.router.js to remove the picture from the database.
+    -  Then I also have to setup the DELETE route in `gallery.router.js to remove the image from the database.
-    - To delete item from the client side, I create an handle delete function to delete.
+    - To delete the item from the client-side, I create a handle delete function to delete.
     - I use SweetAlet to have a sweet alert confirm for the delete button.

 * Get description data.
-    - Frist, I create an input field for description in `GalleryForm.js` file.
+    - First, I create an input field for description in `GalleryForm.js` file.
-    - Then I change some code in sever router to user be able to post an array input which are picture and description.
+    - Then I change some code in sever router to the user be able to post an array input which is picture and description.

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).